davidpinhas/freedom55/README.md

 ### -i/--iterations Flag
 The `-i` or `--iterations` flag allows you to specify the number of iterations to use the same prompt over the same file.
 It is important to note that when using this flag, the `-f` or `--file` flag must also be passed in order for the iteration process to function correctly.
-:warning: This command will modify the specified file, therefore, it is highly recommended to manually backup the file before running the command.
+:warning: Warning!
+This command will modify the specified file, therefore, it is highly recommended to manually backup the file before running the command.
 By default, the command will create  a `$FILE_NAME.bak` file at the same directory with the original file content.

 ### Example